West Vancouver Police Department: Operations

-The West Vancouver Police respond to calls for service using one of four patrol platoons.
-Each patrol platoon is staffed by several constables, a corporal (road supervisor), and with oversight from a duty sergeant.
-In addition, a police canine handler and their police dog complement each patrol platoon.
+The West Vancouver Police respond to calls for service using one of four Patrol Teams.
+Each Team is staffed by several Constables, a Sergeant (Road Supervisor), and with oversight from a Staff Sergeant (Watch Commander).

-The patrol division is augmented by several support sections including; traffic; community policing / school liaisons; information services sections, and a victims' services unit operated by volunteers.
+The patrol division is augmented by several support sections including, Traffic, Community Policing / School Liaison, Records, Surveillance, Intel., and Victim Services.

-Serious crimes are investigated by detectives in the general investigation section.
-Homicides that occur in the District of West Vancouver are investigated by the integrated homicide investigation team which is supplemented by a seconded WVPD member.
+Serious crimes are investigated by Detectives on the Major Investigations Team.

+Homicides that occur in the District of West Vancouver are investigated by the Integrated Homicide Investigation Team which is supplemented by a seconded WVPD member.

 To further support the concept of seamless policing within the Lower Mainland region, several WVPD members are seconded to various other integrated municipal/provincial RCMP units.
-These include; the integrated road safety unit (IRSU), the integrated First Nations unit (IFNU), the combined forces special enforcement unit (CFSEU), the integrated forensic identification section (IFIS), and the integrated crash analysis and reconstruction service (ICARS).
+These include; the Integrated Road Safety Unit (IRSU), the Integrated First Nations Unit (IFNU), the Combined Forces Special Enforcement Unit (CFSEU), the Integrated Forensic Identification Section (IFIS), and the Integrated Crash Analysis and Reconstruction Service (ICARS).

 The West Vancouver Police Department relies on the support of civilian employees, as well as a civilian volunteer base.